SolidBlock-cn/extshape/UpdateLog-en.md

 - See the update log for 3.1.6-beta.1、3.1.6-beta.2、3.1.6-beta.3.

+### 3.1.6-beta.9

+- Following the changes of 26.3-snapshot-8, now concretes can be cut into blocks of this mod with the stonecutter.

 ### 3.1.6-beta.8

 - Compatible with 26.3-snapshot-7.
 The concrete stairs and slab blocks of the mod in the previous versions will be converted to relevant vanilla blocks.